youngrichu/quicksnip/snippets/python/string-manipulation/capitalize-words.md

 ---
-Title: Capitalize Words
+title: Capitalize Words
-Description: Capitalizes the first letter of each word in a string.
+description: Capitalizes the first letter of each word in a string.
-Author: axorax
+author: axorax
-Tags: python,string,capitalize,utility
+tags: python,string,capitalize,utility
 ---

 ```py